siriobalmelli/fastfec/README.md

 	executable('demo', 'test.c', dependencies : nonlibc)
 	```

-If you're not using Meson, but [Linking][LINK] is not an option for you,
+If you're not using Meson, but [Linking][I want to link against this library]
+	is not an option for you,
 	drop me a line and I'll see if I can help.